genesistoxical/pruebas/README.md

 </br>

-Q'zero includes two sets: left-handed and right-handed for better accessibility, as well as the Person and Pin cursors that were implemented in newer OS versions.
+Q'zero includes two sets: left and right-handed for better accessibility, as well as the Person and Pin cursors that were implemented in newer OS versions.

-It is created to be used on both light and dark backgrounds, plus the waiting (danger) circle rotates for a better experience.
+It's created to be used on both light and dark backgrounds, plus the waiting (danger) circle rotates for a better experience.

 When using the left-handed version you will need to change the primary mouse button in Windows settings.